bagder/daniel.haxx.se/about.md

 Valuable Professional (MVP) program: "in recognition of your outstanding contributions to the community".

-Since Microsoft is involved in a lot of network and Open Source related tings things days, I hoped that some of the MVP program would then overlap with my interests in those particular areas.
+Since Microsoft is involved in a lot of network and Open Source related things these days, I hoped that some of the MVP program would then overlap with my interests in those particular areas.
 It turned out to be a wrong assumption.
-I found the MVP program to be mostly about Microsoft non-stop bragging and pushing for nothing but Microsoft proprietary technologies and as I had zero interest in those, I ejected myself out from that program again after just a few months.
+I found the MVP program to be mostly about Microsoft non-stop bragging and pushing for nothing but Microsoft proprietary technologies and as I had zero interest in those.
+I ejected myself out from that program again after just a few months.

-## the European Open Source Academy
+## European Open Source Academy

 In the beginning of 2025 I was awarded the European Open Source Achievement Award at a grand award ceremony in Brussels, Belgium, and at the same time I